Hamina-class missile boat: Weapons

 The Hamina class have the latest in surveillance and weapons technology all integrated into an intelligent command system.
 A Hamina class vessel can monitor about 200 km of air space and its Umkhonto surface-to-air missile system can simultaneously engage a maximum of eight aircraft, up to 14 km away, while the vessel's anti-ship missiles have a range in excess of 250 km.

-The Hamina class' primary weaponry is four RBS-15 Mk.3 anti-ship missiles.
-They are further equipped with a Bofors 57 mm gun for surface and aerial targets as well as the Umkhonto-IR surface-to-air missiles, MASS decoy system and two 12.7 mm heavy machine guns.
+The Hamina class' primary weaponry is four Gabriel Mk.5 surface-to-surface missiles.
+They are further equipped with a Bofors 40mm gun for surface and aerial targets as well as the Umkhonto-IR surface-to-air missiles, MASS decoy system and two 12.7 mm heavy machine guns.
 It is also possible to use the ships for minelaying.

 The software of the centralized combat control system is COTS oriented, built on top of Linux running on redundant x86 rack servers, which makes maintenance and future updates and optimizations simpler.

 In early 2018, Finland announced the mid-life upgrade program, which will equip all four boats in the class with new Swedish lightweight anti-submarine warfare torpedoes in the years 2023−2025 and extend the life of the boats to 2035.